mtn220/WThermostatBeca/README.md

 </details>

 ## Random Notes
 * Locking the thermostat locks all the physical buttons except for the power button.
-Turning the thermostat power off and on unlocks the buttons, but didn't change the "locked" status within the MCU.
+Turning the thermostat power off and on unlocks the buttons, but doesn't change the "locked" status within the MCU.
 In this firmware, I set it up to update the MCU parameter as needed anytime the device is turned off to keep the parameter in sync.
 * The built-in schedules might be able to be implemented, but I didn't put the time into it.
 Check out DP 17 (0x11), that might be it.
+Here is an example of the data that comes from that data point: `55 aa 03 07 00 74 11 00 00 70 01 68 02 d0 01 e0 02 d0 02 b2 02 d0 03 2a 02 d0 01 68 02 d0 01 e0 02 d0 02 b2 02 d0 03 2a 02 d0 01 68 02 d0 01 e0 02 d0 03 fc 02 d0 05 28 02 6c 01 68 02 d0 01 e0 02 d0 02 b2 02 d0 03 2a 02 d0 01 68 02 d0 0`
+* There is a lot more information at the original firmware https://github.com/fashberg/WThermostatBeca and https://github.com/klausahrenberg/WThermostatBeca.
+  * Check out the docs folder of these for a lot of info that isn't contained in the readme files.

 ## Flashing / Updating
 Follow directions from https://github.com/fashberg/WThermostatBeca and/or https://github.com/klausahrenberg/WThermostatBeca.